code-423n4/docs/roles/certified-contributors/backstage-wardens.md

 1. Be approved as a Certified C4 contributor;
 1. Participate as a warden in at least 3 Code4rena contests;
-2. Submit at least 1 high severity finding, OR 3 medium severity findings, OR at least 3 contests with a top-3 finish in either the QA or gas report;
+1. Submit at least 1 high severity finding OR 3 medium severity findings OR score >85 on a QA or Gas report;
-4. Abide by the Certified Contributor Terms and Conditions (see [application form](https://code4rena.com/certified-contributor-application/)).
+1. Abide by the Certified Contributor Terms and Conditions (see [application form](https://code4rena.com/certified-contributor-application/)).

 ## To request +Backstage access